jaym-01/RISCVCPU/statements/Liam.md

 ```

-Because there are only three functions used here, we simplified the code to :
+Because there are only three functions used here, we simplified the code to :(the number for ALUctrl is only 1 and 2 and

 **Code**
 ```verilog